Australian Design Rule Development Program and Public Comment

 Australian Privacy Principle 5 Notice

-Your submission, including any personal information supplied, is being collected by the Department of Infrastructure and Regional Development, in accordance with the Privacy Act 1988 (the Privacy Act), for the purpose of public consultation in relation to the fitment of advanced braking systems for motorcycles.
+Your submission, including any personal information supplied, is being collected by the Department of Infrastructure, Transport, Regional Development and Communications in accordance with the Privacy Act 1988 (the Privacy Act) for the purpose of public consultation on the ‘Discussion Paper – Safer Freight Vehicles’.

 Your personal information will be stored securely by the Department.
-It may be used by the Department to make further contact with you about the consultation process.
-If you do not provide the information requested the Department may not be able to respond to your submission.
+It may be used by the Department to contact you about the consultation process.
 Your personal information will not be disclosed to any other third parties, except in the circumstances outlined below.

 Submissions, in part or full, including the name of the author may be published on the Department's website or in the Government's response, unless the submission is confidential.
 Confidential submissions (including author name) will not be published.
-Private addresses and contact details will not be published or disclosed to any third parties unless required by law.
+Personal information, including contact details will not be published or disclosed to any third parties unless required by law.

 Submissions will only be treated as confidential if they are expressly stated to be confidential.
 Automatically generated confidentiality statements or disclaimers appended to an email do not suffice for this purpose.
 If you wish you make a confidential submission, you should indicate this by ensuring your submission is marked confidential.